2025 Jubilee Year Art Prize

 Jump to..

-An art exhibition, showcasing all the entries, will take place at the four pilgrimage churches in the Diocese of Lismore — places of hope where people are invited to worship, pray, and deepen their relationship with God:
+Art exhibitions, showcasing all the entries, took place at the four pilgrimage churches in the Diocese of Lismore — places of hope where people are invited to worship, pray, and deepen their relationship with God:

 - St Carthage’s Cathedral, Lismore